Kathy Sullivan (Australian politician): House of Representatives (1984–2001)

 At the 1984 election, Sullivan won the newly created Division of Moncrieff for the Liberal Party.
 She was the first woman to serve in both houses of federal parliament.
 She was also the first female Coalition MP to serve in the House since Kay Brownbill in 1969.

 Sullivan was not retained in Andrew Peacock's shadow ministry after the 1984 election.
 She returned as a shadow parliamentary secretary in 1993 under John Hewson, holding the position until Hewson lost the leadership the following year.
+In the same year she received national attention when ALP Treasurer John Dawkins taunted her by calling her "sweetheart" in parliament, which outraged female MPs from Dawkins' own party.
 She returned to her former position as a deputy whip later in 1994, holding the position until the 1996 election.
 Sullivan hoped to become Speaker of the House of Representatives when the Coalition won the 1996 federal election, but was defeated by Bob Halverson in an internal ballot.
 She was instead elected to the speaker's panel.
 Following a ministerial reshuffle, Sullivan was appointed Parliamentary Secretary to the Minister for Foreign Affairs in October 1997.
 She held the position until February 2000 when she announced her decision not to re-contest her seat at the 2001 federal election.

 She has been a vocal advocate for an increase in the number of women in parliament.

 Recognition

-In 2003, she was made a Member of the Order of Australia, for service to the Parliament of Australia and to the community, particularly as an advocate for improved services and conditions affecting women.
+In 2003, Sullivan was made a Member of the Order of Australia, for service to the Parliament of Australia and to the community, particularly as an advocate for improved services and conditions affecting women.

-Sullivan was a relatively low-profile MP but in 1993 received national attention when ALP Treasurer John Dawkins taunted her by calling her "sweetheart" in Parliament, which outraged female MPs from Dawkins' own party.

 According to a study by the Parliamentary Library, Sullivan crossed the floor 20 times during her career, the most out of any woman during the period from 1950 to 2019.
 Each of those occasions occurred during her service in the Senate.

 Personal life

-From 1965 to 1969 Sullivan was married to Donald Maher.
+From 1965 to 1969, Sullivan was married to Donald Maher.
 In 1972, he was sentenced to life in prison for the murder of a Brisbane hotel manager; he was released in 1987.

 Sullivan re-married in 1975 to Jim Gray, continuing to use her maiden name in parliament.
 They divorced in 1978 and in 1983 she married Bob Sullivan, a former U.S. Marine.
 She was widowed in 2008.

 After the conclusion of her political career, Sullivan has used the name "Kate" rather than "Kathy".